 Lather-up creams are sold in jars or tubs, or in small tubes for traveling convenience.
 They contain between 30 and 50 percent fat (usually coconut oil, an-all-natural oil that does not penetrate the skin), as well as glycerin, which is why their lather is so rich and thick, providing the best possible protection.

 The British brands Truefitt & Hill, Geo F. Trumpers, D.R.
 Harris as well as Taylor of Old Bond Street all produce great shaving creams with a variety of different fragrances.
 But London is not only the home of traditional barber shops.
-Within the last couple of years, new types of barber shops with Spa-like experiences have popped up all over town,such as Murdock London, Pankhurst, and Gentlemen‘s Tonic just to mention a few.
-They all created their own signature shaving and grooming products, some of which contain rather exotic ingredients such as Babassu Oil and Manuka Honey in the Gentleman’s Tonic product, and their customers really like it.
-Now, these niche products are sold around the globe and the quality shaving trend continues with the openings of new shaving parlors in luxury hotels in Hong Kong and Dubai.
+Within the last couple of years, new types of barber shops with Spa-like experiences have popped up all over town, such as Murdock London, Pankhurst, and Gentlemen‘s Tonic just to mention a few.
+They all created their signature shaving and grooming products, some of which contain rather exotic ingredients such as Babassu Oil and Manuka Honey in the Gentleman’s Tonic product and their customers like it.
+Now, these niche products are sold around the globe, and the quality shaving trend continues with the openings of new shaving parlors in luxury hotels in Hong Kong and Dubai.

-Proraso is the number 1 in Italian barber shops, a true Italian product made in Florence since the 1940s.
-Over all these years Proraso has maintained its secret formula based on eucalyptus oil.
+Proraso is the number 1 in Italian barber shops, a genuine Italian product made in Florence since the 1940s.
+Over all these years, Proraso has maintained its secret formula based on Eucalyptus Oil.

 One of the most recent shaving product brands comes from New Zealand.
-Triumph & Disaster was founded in 2011 by young enthusiastic entrepreneurs.
-With cool marketing and a great product they were able to get noticed in Europe and the USA in less then two years.
+Triumph & Disaster was founded in 2011 by young, enthusiastic entrepreneurs.
+With cool marketing and a great product, they were able to get noticed in Europe and the USA in less than two years.